Hugius/FabiEngine3D/README.md

 ## Introduction

 FabiEngine3D is a game engine, created for simple 3D video games on PC.
-It contains various features such as: multithreaded asset loading, 2D & 3D rendering, keyboard & mouse input, 3D physics, 2D & 3D audio, networking, custom scripting and an engine GUI to work with.
+It contains various features such as: multithreaded asset loading, 2D/3D rendering, keyboard/mouse input, 3D physics, 2D/3D audio, networking, custom scripting and an engine GUI to work with.
 The engine only uses 2 libraries: OpenGL 4.6 & SDL 2.
 It is written in C++20 and works only on Microsoft Windows.
 Why is it called FabiEngine you might ask?
 I named my game engine after my lovely wife Fabienne!

 `Development started on April 7, 2020.`